 Vigorous growth took place in graduate study offerings with the decision to move core centers for graduate studies to the Minneapolis-Saint Paul metropolitan area and to Rochester, Minnesota.
 Graduate study offerings were also expanded on the Winona campus during these years.

 The academic administration of the university was divided into schools during these years in order to more effectively concentrate on the wide range of offerings being made to an increasingly diverse student body.
-In addition to these many changes, a new campus was established in Nairobi, Kenya, offering bachelor and master degree programs.
+In addition to these many changes, a new campus was established in Nairobi, Kenya, offering bachelor and master degree programs through 2019.
 In 1995, Saint Mary’s College was renamed Saint Mary’s University of Minnesota.

 Saint Mary’s University is accredited by The Higher Learning Commission.
 Saint Mary’s completed its last comprehensive visit in 2017.